mint-metrics/mojito-website/docs/js-delivery-gulp-commands.md

 Test w1 has been changed to inactive successfully.
 ```

-And when you next run `gulp scripts`, your `w1` test object will no longer show up in your container, freeing up space inside your container.
+And when you next run `gulp build`, your `w1` test object will no longer show up in your container, freeing up space inside your container.

 ## gulp new